When Location Shapes Choice: Placement Optimization of Substitutable Products: Introduction

 \cite{davis2015assortment} introduce the problem of \emph{assortment over time} where retailers build their assortment incrementally.
 Their setting is a special case of \placel\ where the browsing distribution is uniform.
 They give a $0.5\alpha$-approximation for the problem for any monotone choice model that admits an $\alpha$-approximation to the cardinality constrained assortment optimization problem. \cite{gallego2020approximation} consider a generalization of this setting where the browsing distribution is non-uniform.
-They give a $6\alpha/\pi^2$-approximation algorithm when the browsing distribution satisfies the \emph{new better than used in expectation} (NBUE) property. \cite{alidany} consider a setting where the choice model is MNL and the browsing distribution is arbitrary.
+They give a $6\alpha/\pi^2$-approximation algorithm when the browsing distribution satisfies the \emph{new better than used in expectation} (NBUE) property. { They also develop novel approximation algorithms for settings where the choice model either depends on the product placement or depends on the number of locations visited by the customer.} \cite{alidany} consider \placel\ with MNL choice model and non-uniform browsing distribution.
 They give a polynomial time approximation scheme (PTAS) based on approximate dynamic programming.
-A distinctive feature of their model is that a product cannot be displayed at multiple locations in the list (and no location can be left empty) and this makes the optimization problem more challenging. \cite{asadpour2023sequential} consider a generalization of \placel\ with identical prices for all products and develop a $(1-1/e)$-approximation for the problem based on ideas from constrained maximization of monotone submodular functions.
+A distinctive feature of their model is that a product cannot be displayed at multiple locations in the list and no location can be left empty.
+This makes the optimization problem more challenging. \cite{feldman2021display} consider a model with additional ``desirability" constraints on the products displayed at each level and give a PTAS. \cite{asadpour2023sequential} consider \placel\ with additional constraints and develop a $(1-1/e)$-approximation for the setting where all products have the same price.